bigmlcom/bigmler/docs/index.rst

 Multi-labels
 ----------------
---multi-label                       Use multiple labels in the objective field.
---labels                            Comma-separated list of labels used.
---training-separator SEPARATOR      Character used as field separator in train
+--multi-label                       Use multiple labels in the objective field --labels                            Comma-separated list of labels used --training-separator SEPARATOR      Character used as field separator in train
-                                    data field.
+                                    data field
 --label-separator SEPARATOR         Character used as label separator in the
-                                    multi-labelled objective field.
+                                    multi-labelled objective field

 Public Resources
 ----------------